kolenaIO/kolena/docs/connecting-external-llm-endpoint/azure-openai.md

 Navigate to the "Integrations" tab on the [:kolena-organization-16: Organization Settings](https://app.kolena.com/redirect/organization?tab=integrations) page under the "LLM Integration" section and click "Add Integration", then "Azure OpenAI".

-Note: By default, Kolena will make up to 100 concurrent request to your Azure OpenAI deployment to speed things up, please make sure your deployment can handle this load.
+Note: By default, Kolena will make up to 50 concurrent requests to your Azure OpenAI deployment to speed things up.
+You can adjust this limit in `Concurrent Worker Limit` field of the integration setting based on your need and Azure OpenAI deployment capacity.

 ### Step 1: Create Azure LLM Registration for Kolena